‘Buyer Beware’: Burlington Fire warns residents of t-shirt text scam

 “Burlington Fire does not support nor endorse the use of our name or department patch in this promotion,” officials said in a social media post on Sunday.

-In the post, the department shared a circulating photo which shows a the BVFD logo, a firefighter kneeling, and text that reads: “Stand for the flag kneel for the fallen.”
+In the post, the department shared a circulating photo that shows a t-shirt featuring the BVFD logo, a firefighter kneeling, and graphic text that reads “Stand for the flag kneel for the fallen.”